 The Group sets the amount of capital in proportion to risk required.
 The Group manages the capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, purchase its own shares for cancellation or sell its assets to reduce debt.
-As at March 31, 2021, the net debt to asset ratio is 0.08 (2020 - 0.14).
+As at March 31, 2022, the net debt to asset ratio is nil (2021 - 0.08).